Volume 49, Issue 2 (9-2025) Research in Medicine 2025, 49(2): 36-45 | Back to browse issues page

 URL: http://pejouhesh.sbmu.ac.ir/article-1-3467-en.html

-Encephalitis, an inflammation of the brain parenchyma, is a serious and complex condition in children characterized by fever, headache, and altered consciousness.
-It can result in permanent brain damage, neurological disabilities, or even death.
+Background and Aim: Encephalitis, an inflammation of the brain parenchyma, is a serious and complex condition in children, characterized by fever, headache and altered consciousness.
+It may result in permanent brain damage, neurological disabilities, or even death.
 The causes of encephalitis are diverse, including infectious and non-infectious factors.
-Viruses such as Herpes Simplex Virus (HSV), Epstein-Barr Virus (EBV), and Cytomegalovirus (CMV) are common infectious agents that can directly or indirectly damage the brain.
-Early detection and treatment of these viral infections are crucial to reducing complications and preventing long-term sequelae.
+Viruses such as Herpes Simplex Virus (HSV), Epstein - Barr virus (EBV), and Cytomegalovirus (CMV) are common infectious agents that can directly or indirectly damage the brain.
+Early detection and treatment of these viral infections are crucial for reducing complications and preventing long- term sequelae.

-In this descriptive cross-sectional study, cerebrospinal fluid (CSF) samples from 45 children suspected of encephalitis were collected.
+Methods: In this descriptive cross-sectional study, cerebrospinal fluid (CSF) samples from 45 children suspected of encephalitis were collected.
 After cell counting and CSF analysis, viral DNA was extracted using the High Pure PCR kit.
 DNA quality was confirmed by amplification of the GAPDH gene.
 Multiplex PCR was then performed to detect the presence of CMV and EBV in the samples.
-Statistical analysis was conducted using SPSS software.
+Descriptive statistics were used for data analysis.

-Among the 45 CSF samples, 68.3% were from male and 31.7% from female patients.
-Molecular analysis revealed no presence of CMV in any sample, while one sample tested positive for EBV.
+Results: Of the 45 CSF samples, 68.3% were from male and 31.7% from female patients.
+Molecular analysis detected no CMV in any sample, while one sample tested positive for EBV.

-These findings highlight the importance of rapid diagnosis and timely management of viral encephalitis.
-Further studies with larger sample sizes are recommended to better understand the viral etiology of encephalitis.
+Conclusion: These findings emphasize the importance of rapid diagnosis and timely management of viral encephalitis.
+Further studies with larger sample sizes are recommended to better clarify the viral etiology of encephalitis.

 Type of Study: Original | Subject: Virology